-I am wildly excited about how this recipe came out.
-I played around a couple of weeks ago, and the result was okay.
-Then I had some time to kill the other day, while I waited for the sun to settle in the perfect shooting spot.
-I whipped up these doughnuts.
+I am wildly excited about how delicious this recipe came out.
+I had some time to kill the other day, while I waited for the sun to settle into the perfect shooting spot, so I whipped up these doughnuts.
 There are times when I have an aha moment, and this was one of them.
-They were so darn good, that I decided to shoot them, write a recipe and share it with you.
+They were so good, that I decided to shoot them, write a recipe and share it with you.